StarsiegePlayers/archive-ss-release/readme.txt

 the "Always On Top" box that is located in the "Taskbar Properties" dialog box, which is available from the Settings menu in the Start menu.

-III: Internet Server Provider
+III: INTERNET SERVER PROVIDER

 To enjoy Starsiege fully, you must be connected to the Internet via a reliable Internet Service Provider (ISP).
 If you do not currently have an ISP, install the AT&T WorldNet(R) Service provided on the CD-ROM by running the Starsiege setup program.

-IV: Updates and Patches
+IV: UPDATES AND PATCHES

 Running the Auto-Update program from the Starsiege Start menu will check automatically for any patches or updates to the game.
 You must be connected